-Defining a new key for a table allows you to identify a record in a more meaningful way by using a column that is familiar to your users.
-When you define a column as a key, Dataverse ensures that every entry in that key column is required and unique, so you can use the key column to distinctively identify a specific record.
-It's especially helpful if you're integrating your data with an external system that uses an ID or number to identify a record (and not the Dataverse GUID).
+Defining a new key for a table allows you to identify a record in a more meaningful way by using a column that is familiar to users.
+When you define a column as a key, Common Data Model makes sure that every entry in that key column is required and unique so you can use the key column to distinctively identify a specific record.
+This can be especially helpful if you're integrating your data with an external system that uses that ID or number to identify a record (and not the Dataverse GUID).
 It also improves the search and filtering on the particular column because alternate key fields are always indexed.

 Finally, keys can be based on a single column (Order ID) or a combination of fields, such as Financial year and Order ID.
-If you set a key on a column, and try to enter duplicate data, that record will fail to save.
+If you set a key on a column and try to enter duplicate data, the record fails to save.

-You can easily define an alternate key for a table by using the Power Apps portal with the following steps:
+Set up an alternate key for a table with the following steps:

 Select the table that you want to add a new key to.

-Select + New key in the command bar.
+Select + New key in the upper left of the screen.

-Select one or more columns that will make up the new key.
+Select one or more fields that make up the new key.

-It may take a few minutes for Dataverse to create the new key and indexes (depending on the size of your existing table).
+It takes a few minutes for Dataverse to create the new key and indexes.
 Then, you can start using it in your business solution.